thinkbleworg/relay42-assignment/README.md

 1. Mission can be searched with mission names
 2. Missions can be selected and deleted as a single mission or as a whole
 3. Mission Table is sortable
-4. Mission with Departure Date in past are set as "Departed"
+4. Mission with Departure Date in past are set as "Departed", and the fields and form submission will be disabled
 5. Mission table is paginated and no. of entities can be choosen.
 6. Mission can be edited when clicked on edit icon which opens a modal
 7. Create Button is used to create a new mission